capnproto/capnproto/doc/capnp-tool.md

 Note that some Cap'n Proto implementations (especially for interpreted languages) do not require generating source code.

-## Decoding Messages
+## Converting Messages

-    capnp decode myschema.capnp MyType < message.bin > message.txt
+    capnp convert json:binary addressbook.capnp AddressBook < addressbook.json > addressbook.bin

-`capnp decode` reads a binary Cap'n Proto message from standard input and decodes it to a human-readable text format (specifically, the format used for specifying constants and default values in [the schema language](language.html)).
-By default it expects an unpacked message, but you can decode a [packed](encoding.html#packing) message with the `--packed` flag.

-## Encoding Messages
+`capnp convert` reads a Cap'n Proto message from standard input encoded in one format and writes the message to standard output in another format.
+The example above is converting from json to binary format.
+The Cap'n Proto schema file and type must be specified when converting either to or from a text encoding.
+These arguments are ignored and can be omitted for binary-to-binary conversions as in the example below.

-    capnp encode myschema.capnp MyType < message.txt > message.bin
+    capnp convert binary:packed < addressbook.bin > addressbook.packed

-`capnp encode` is the opposite of `capnp decode`: it takes a text-format message on stdin and encodes it to binary (possibly [packed](encoding.html#packing), with the `--packed` flag).

-This is mainly useful for debugging purposes, to build test data or to apply tweaks to data decoded with `capnp decode`.
-You should not rely on `capnp encode` for encoding data written and maintained in text format long-term -- instead, use `capnp eval`, which is much more powerful.
+This is mainly useful for debugging purposes, to build test data or to apply tweaks to data while text encoded.
+You should not rely on `capnp convert` for encoding data written and maintained in text format long-term -- instead, use `capnp eval`, which is much more powerful.

 ## Evaluating Constants